 A little over a month ago, I found myself in the city of Milwaukee, Wisconsin.
-Since I spend most of my time in the Pacific Northwest, it’s not every day that I get to visit the Midwest, so when the opportunity arose to attend the Women in Travel Summit (WITS) in Milwaukee, I jumped at the chance to explore a new-to-me city.
-I was excited to see what kind of Milwaukee activities were out there for visitors like me.
+Since I spend most of my time in the Pacific Northwest, it’s not every day that I get to visit the Midwest.
+When the opportunity arose to attend the Women in Travel Summit (WITS) in Milwaukee, I jumped at the chance to explore a new-to-me city.
+I was excited to see what kind of Milwaukee activities for families were out there.

-For those of you interested in visiting Milwaukee with your family, here are my picks of family-friendly Milwaukee activities.
+For those of you interested in visiting Milwaukee with your family, here are my picks of Milwaukee kids activities.

 Harley Davidson Museum